AnkurMali/ankurmali.github.io/_pages/about.md

 p{color:Black !important;}
 </style>

-* Ankur Mali is an **Assistant Professor** in the department of computer science and engineering at the [University of South Florida](https://www.usf.edu/).
+* Ankur Mali is an **Assistant Professor** in the Bellini College of Artificial Intelligence, Cybersecurity and Computing at the [University of South Florida](https://www.usf.edu/).
 He was awarded Ph.D. in Informatics at Pennsylvania State University in 2022, under [Dr. Lee Giles](https://clgiles.ist.psu.edu/).
 Before this, he worked in industry and obtained a bachelor's in Computer Engineering from the University of Pune, India in 2013.
 He was also awarded  prestigious [**IVADO postdoctoral Fellowship**](https://ivado.ca/en/spotlight-on-our-academic-community/?programmes=postdoctoral-research-funding) to work with [**University of Montreal**](https://www.umontreal.ca/en/).

 * At USF, he is the founder and scientific director of the Trustworthy knowledge-driven AI [**TKAI**](https://tkai-lab-mali.github.io/) lab.
-Note [**OLD_LAB_PAGE**](https://tkai-lab.github.io/) is inactive and not maintained.
+Note [**OLD_LAB_PAGE**](https://tkai-lab.github.io/) is inactive and no longer maintained.

 # Research Interests
 * I have broad interests in natural language processing, neuro-symbloic AI and predictive coding.
 My research is mostly driven by two goals: